nafihpp/bamboo-task/README.md

 - **Make the product your Favourite**: User can Make the Products to their Favourites by pressing on the heart in the card.
 - **Debounced Search**: Real-time filtering on clients side with performance-optimized debounce functionality (Reusable Hook added).
 - **Double-tap to Favourite**: Users can double-tap any Product card Image to mark it as a favourite.
-- **Product Category based Filtering**: Tab based (component) Filtering based on Categories for the Products.
+- **Product Category based Filtering**: Tab Component based Filtering on Categories for the Products.
 - **Code-Splitting for Performance Optimization**: Implemented dynamic code-splitting to load only the necessary code for each route, Improved Performance.
 - **Multiple Reusable hook added** : useFetch, useDebounce.
 - **Centralized Axios Interceptors**: Simplified API request handling, and module wise structured making the app scalable and easier to maintain.